raphaelschaad/dotfiles/ios-code-guidelines.md

 - To group entire sections of a file, use something like `#pragma mark -` that stands out more than a comment.
 - At a glance, the [NYTimes Objective-C Style Guide](https://github.com/NYTimes/objective-c-style-guide) elaborates on a reasonable style.

-## 4. Debugging
+## 4. Misc.
-Not guidelines per se, but code snippets that are useful for iOS development:
+Not guidelines per se, but snippets that are useful for iOS development:
+### Debugging
 - Print view hierarchy: `(lldb) po [someView recursiveDescription]`
 - Print method name using implicit method selector parameter: `NSLog(@"%@", NSStringFromSelector(_cmd));`